Skip to content

 TODO

-Download the latest version of PercCLI (7.5.007.0529 at the time of writing, check it on repology, you can also find the latest zip file to download on the Gentoo PercCLI package page (click on the latest version)):
+Download the latest version of PercCLI (7.5.007.0529 at the time of writing: check it on repology.
+You can also find the URL link to the latest tarball when looking at the NixOS (unstable) package (just search for "url" in that file).

 $ wget https://downloads.dell.com/FOLDER05235308M/1/perccli_linux_NF8G9_A07_7.529.00.tar.gz